Find Affordable College Courses

 $35,366 Average Tuition & Fees

 Baldwin Wallace University ranked #13 on this year’s Best Value Special Education Schools in the Great Lakes Region list.
-Baldwin Wallace College is a small private not-for-profit school located in the suburb of Berea.
+Baldwin Wallace College is a small private not-for-profit school located in the large suburb of Berea.

 Baldwin Wallace College undergraduate students pay an average of $35,366 in tuition and fees each year.